Mizrahi Jews

-Mizrahi Jews (יהודי המִזְרָח), also known as Mizrahim (מִזְרָחִים) in plural and Mizrahi (מִזְרָחִי) in singular, and alternatively referred to as Oriental Jews or Edot HaMizrach (עֲדוֹת־הַמִּזְרָח, lit.
-'Communities of the East'), are terms used in Israeli discourse to refer to a grouping of Jewish communities that lived in the Muslim world.

-Mizrahi is a political sociological term that was coined with the creation of the State of Israel.
+Mizrahi Jews (יהודי המִזְרָח), also known as Mizrahim (מִזְרָחִים) in plural and Mizrahi (מִזְרָחִי) in singular, and alternatively referred to as Oriental Jews or Edot HaMizrach (עֵדוֹת־הַמִּזְרָח, lit.
+'Communities of the East'), are a grouping of Jewish communities that lived in the Muslim world.
+Mizrahi is a politico-sociological term that was coined with the creation of the State of Israel.
 It translates as "Easterner" in Hebrew.

-The term Mizrahi is almost exclusively applied to descendants of Jewish communities from North Africa, Central Asia, West Asia, and parts of the North Caucasus.
+The term Mizrahi is exclusively applied to descendants of Jewish communities throughout Asia, North Africa, and parts of the North Caucasus.
 This includes Iraqi Jews, Iranian Jews, Bukharian Jews, Kurdish Jews, Afghan Jews, Mountain Jews, Georgian Jews, and the small community of Bahraini Jews.
-The aforementioned groups are believed to derive their ancestry in large part from the Babylonian captivity.
-Yemenite Jews are also Mizrahi Jews, though they differ from other Mizrahim, who have undergone a process of total or partial assimilation to Sephardic law and customs.
+The aforementioned groups are believed to derive their ancestry from the Babylonian captivity.
+Yemenite Jews are also Mizrahi Jews, although they differ from other Mizrahim, who have undergone a process of total or partial assimilation to Sephardic law and customs.

-Syrian Jews, Egyptian Jews, Tunisian Jews, Moroccan Jews, Algerian Jews, and Libyan Jews (also known as Musta'arabi Jews or Maghrebi Jews) are often labeled as Mizrahim, though these groups largely merged with the mass arrival of Sephardic Jews from the Iberian peninsula, following their expulsion in the late 15th century from Spain and Portugal.
-Magrebi is an Arabic term which translates to "Westerners".
-Indian Jews (Paradesi Jew, Cochin Jews and Bene Israel) are sometimes labeled as Mizrahi, though members of the community have identified themselves as a separate category, as South Asian.
+Syrian Jews, Egyptian Jews, Tunisian Jews, Moroccan Jews, Algerian Jews, and Libyan Jews (also known as Musta'arabi Jews or Maghrebi Jews) are sometimes labeled as Oriental Jews or Mizrahim, although these groups largely merged with the mass arrival of Sephardic Jews from the Iberian peninsula, following their late 15th-century expulsion from Spain and Portugal.
+The vast majority of Maghrebi Jews (Moroccan, Algerian, and Tunisian) are Sephardim of point of view of the religious rite.
+Maghrebi is an Arabic term which translates to "Westerners."

+Indian Jews (specifically Cochin Jews and Bene Israel) are sometimes labeled as Mizrahi, although members of the community identify as a separate category, as South Asian.

-These various Jewish communities were first officially grouped into a singular identifiable division during World War II, when they were distinctly outlined in the One Million Plan of the Jewish Agency for Israel, which detailed the methods by which Jews of the diaspora were to be returned to the Land of Israel (then under the British Mandate for Palestine) after the Holocaust.
+These various Jewish communities were first officially grouped into a singular identifiable division during World War II, when they were distinctly outlined in the One Million Plan of the Jewish Agency for Israel, which detailed Jewish immigration schema to Palestine (then under the British Mandate for Palestine) after the Holocaust.